Protect Yourself in the Residence Halls

 - Be suspicious of emails that don’t greet you by name.

-- Don’t reply to email or pop-up messages asking for personal or financial information.
+- Don’t reply to email, texts or pop-up messages asking for personal or financial information.

 - Don’t send personal or financial information via email.